President’s Scholarship Financial Benefits

 “Board” is defined as SMU Meal Plans: All Access 7 Plan, plus $200 Flex; or Block 150 plus $500 Flex.
 Freshmen and sophomores are required to choose All Access 7, plus $200 Flex only; juniors and seniors can choose one of the two plans listed above; seniors also have the option to choose Senior Block 50 plus $500 Flex.

-Summer Courses at the SMU-in-Taos campus, on the SMU Dallas Campus, and during Jan-term at the SMU- in-Plano and SMU- in-Taos campuses: The President’s Scholarship does not cover summer courses on SMU campuses or courses during Jan-term.
+Summer Courses at the SMU-in-Taos and SMU Dallas campuses, and during Jan-term at the Dallas and SMU- in-Taos campuses: The President’s Scholarship does not cover summer courses on SMU campuses or courses during Jan-term.
 The Office of Financial Aid can provide some scholarship support under certain conditions.

 If you are planning on attending summer school, you will be required to complete a summer application and enroll in and complete six hours to be eligible for institutional aid.
 Please see your financial aid advisor to review your summer aid eligibility.

-For Jan-term courses at the SMU-in-Plano campus, a student must take 3 hours and can receive some scholarship support for tuition costs for Jan-term courses.
+For Jan-term courses on the Dallas campus, a student must take 3 hours and can receive some scholarship support for tuition costs for Jan-term courses.
 It is essential to see the advisor in the financial aid office for details and application forms and procedures.

 In addition, for Jan-term courses at the SMU-in-Taos campus (as well as summer courses on that campus), President’s Scholars can seek financial aid (scholarships) through the SMU-in-Taos office in the Blanton Building, room 338.
 Room and board can be awarded by applying for a Resident Assistant’s position.
 Students must meet all deadlines for scholarships for tuition and fees and positions as residence assistants.